Hudson logo

 Summer Fellowship

-It is the student's responsibility to seek out a letter of recommendation well before their recommender receives this automated request, and to notify them that they will receive the request once the application is submitted.
+It is the student's responsibility to seek out a letter of recommendation well before their recommender receives this automated request and to notify them that they will receive the request once the application is submitted.
 Students must give their recommender adequate time to compose and submit a letter.
+Recommenders have one week after the close of the student application to submit their letters.

 Hudson Institute Political Studies is dedicated to the principles of liberal education.
 By pairing seminar style discussions of political thought, led by top professors, with rigorous policy workshops, conducted by experts in their field, the program teaches fellows how to think for themselves about American principles, enduring human questions, and the complex problems challenging our democracy.
 Hudson Institute Political Studies seeks to educate future leaders, whether in government or in their local community, whether in academia, business, law or public service, in the philosophic and civic tradition upon which freedom and equality depend.